 Because of the number and variety of legal issues many relatives raising children face, two resources are available which explore the issues more fully.

 To obtain a copy of the DVD/video, Legal Options for Grandparents and Relatives Raising Children in Washington State (1 hour and 23 minutes) call Hilari Hauptman 1-800-422-3263 or email Hilari.Hauptman@dshs.wa.gov.

-Options for Grandparents and Other Non-parental Caregivers: A Legal Guide for Washington State from the Northwest Women's Law Center is available for free for a relative raising a child involved in a legal situation.
-Call 206-621-7691 to request your copy.
+Options for Grandparents and Other Non-parental Caregivers: A Legal Guide for Washington State is available from Legal Voice.
+Call 206-682-9552 or email firstname.lastname@example.org to request a free copy.

 Free legal advice

 Contact the Legal Voice information and referral line at 206-621-7691 (TTY 206-521-4317), Monday-Thursday between 9:30 am and 4:30 pm and Tuesdays and Wednesdays between 5:30 and 7:30 pm or visit the Legal Voice website.

 Contact the Coordinated Legal Education, Advice, and Referral - CLEAR.
 CL EAR is Northwest Justice Project's toll-free telephone service for eligible low-income people to obtain free legal assistance with civil legal problems.